oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelPytorch_Quantization/README.md

-# `IPEX Static and Dynamic Quantization` Sample
+# `Optimize PyTorch Models using Intel® Extension for PyTorch* Quantization` Sample

-The `IPEX static and dynamic quantization` sample will demonstrate how to quantize a ResNet50 model calirating with the CIFAR10 dataset using the Intel® Extension for PyTorch*.
+The `Optimize PyTorch Models using Intel® Extension for PyTorch* Quantization` sample demonstrates how to quantize a ResNet50 model that is calibrated by the CIFAR10 dataset using the Intel® Extension for PyTorch*.

 The Intel® Extension for PyTorch* extends PyTorch* with optimizations for extra performance boost on Intel® hardware.
 While most of the optimizations will be included in future PyTorch* releases, the extension delivers up-to-date features and optimizations for PyTorch on Intel® hardware.
 For example, newer optimizations include AVX-512 Vector Neural Network Instructions (AVX512 VNNI) and Intel® Advanced Matrix Extensions (Intel® AMX).

 | Area                  | Description
 |:---                   |:---
-| What you will learn   | Inference performance improvements using Intel® Extension for PyTorch* with feature quantization
+| What you will learn   | Inference performance improvements using Intel® Extension for PyTorch* (IPEX) with feature quantization
 | Time to complete      | 5 minutes
-| Category              | Code Optimization
+| Category              | Concepts and Functionality

 ## Purpose

 The Intel® Extension for PyTorch* gives users the ability to speed up inference on Intel® Xeon Scalable processors with INT8 data format and specialized computer instructions.
 The INT8 data format uses quarter the bit width of floating-point-32 (FP32), lowering the amount of memory needed and execution time to process.

 ## Prerequisites